pluralsight/guides/published/front-end-javascript/building-a-redux-application-with-angular-2-part-1/article.md

  # Component structure

  Right now, our view is contained into one single single component  - `AppComponent`.
 The code already starts to pile, and it has to get separated into smaller components.
 Redux uses its own specific approach for structuring components.
-As mentioned before, a Redux application has a tree-like structure with components are divided into two types - **container** and **children**.
+In a Redux application, they are  divided in two types - **container** and **children**.

  ### Container components
  Container components are routable components that *contain* child components inside them.
 They are responsible for containing most of the logic -  having the connection with the store, dispatching actions, and distributing the data to the child components.